 There are a couple of different dairy free milks that work in this recipe so you have options!

-Coconut cream will give you the richest and creamiest of soups thanks to its fat content.
+Coconut cream (or full fat coconut milk) will give you the richest and creamiest of soups thanks to its fat content.
 This will also give it a little coconut flavor but it is so delicious in the soup!

 Soy cream, unflavored, is another rich and delicious option.
 This one will be less creamy so feel free to add a few more tablespoons until you achieve the desired color.